giampaolo/giampaolo.github.io/content/blog/2015/psutil-30-reimplement-ifconfig-in-python.rst

     >>> psutil.IOPRIO_CLASS_IDLE
     3

-On Python 3.4 you'll see a more informative:
+On Python 3.4 you'll see a more informative result:

 .. code-block:: python